 - Is stable: Gerstner says phenoxyethanol helps with product stability because it doesn't react with other ingredients, air, or light.

 - Has versatile use: According to Gerstner, it's effective at protecting against pathogens in a wide variety of products.

 Side Effects of Phenoxyethanol

-The FDA warns that ingestion of phenoxyethanol can be toxic for infants by suppressing the central nervous system, so Waldorf recommends avoiding the use of products containing the preservative on infants.
+Ingestion of phenoxyethanol can be toxic for infants by suppressing the central nervous system, so Waldorf recommends avoiding the use of products containing the preservative on infants.
 For adults, the possible side effects of topical application are far less severe, despite some misleading information you might find on the internet.
 "Scary health issue claims are a huge stretch, but phenoxyethanol can be an irritant for some—really that goes for most preservatives," Lu says.

 While rare, Waldorf adds that phenoxyethanol can cause skin irritation and allergic reactions in predisposed individuals.
 "If you have a tendency toward eczema or sensitive skin, either avoid products containing it or do a self patch test first," she says.
 To test for a reaction, Waldorf suggests rubbing a small amount of the product containing phenoxyethanol to the same spot on your upper arm twice a day for three days, taking note of how your body responds.
 If you notice a reaction, discontinue use of the product and consult your dermatologist.